Olaxan/spacepark/README.md

 # SPACEPARK

-A headless parking system server running SQLite, for managing small to medium spaceship docks.
+A (partly) headless parking system server running SQLite, for managing small to medium spaceship docks.
 This is my solution to the VISMA Graduate Program code assignment.
-It is not fully complete.
+It is not fully complete, and contains several bugs
+	-- some would probably be critical for spaceflight purposes!!

 ## Limitations
 More than I can count.
 Most invalid database operations fail without helpful error codes or messages,